Guided by internationally renowned photographer Peter Turnley, learn to capture authentic and spontaneous moments of daily life with your camera.

 There are no available registration dates at this time.

-Peter Turnley, a legendary international photographer/photojournalist and teacher of street photography, is offering a one week workshop focusing on helping students make authentic, spontaneous photographs of daily life in the spirit of the philosophy of the great French photographer Henri Cartier-Bresson, “The Decisive Moment”.
+Peter Turnley, a legendary international photographer/photojournalist and teacher of street photography, is offering a one-week workshop focusing on helping students make authentic, spontaneous photographs of daily life in the spirit of the philosophy of the great French photographer Henri Cartier-Bresson, “The Decisive Moment”.
 This is an amazing opportunity to grow as a photographer in order to be able to make photographs that the poetry in the streets of daily life.

 Turnley also works with students on photographing and editing a picture story and creating a visual narrative.

 The workshop meets for approx. 3 hours each day for presentations, lectures, photo critiques, and reviews.
-Students are encouraged to spend the rest of each day during the workshop out exploring and photographing the exciting visual life that exists in the towns, villages, farms, and ports of the wonderful region of Rockport, Maine.
-The workshop will also visit as a group during the week Portland and Lewiston, Maine.
-These trips will be excellent opportunities of participants to learn to interact with people and make photographs and document life in some of America’s most ethnically diverse urban neighborhoods.
-Peter works with students to find a theme, themes of photographic interest, and helps them develop a photo story/narrative of their week’s work.
+Students are encouraged to spend the rest of each day during the workshop exploring and photographing the exciting visual life that exists in the towns, villages, farms, and ports of the wonderful region of Rockport, Maine.
+The workshop will also visit as a group during the week in Portland and Lewiston, Maine.
+These trips will be excellent opportunities for participants to learn to interact with people and make photographs and document life in some of America’s most ethnically diverse urban neighborhoods.
+Peter works with students to find themes of photographic interest and helps them develop a photo story/narrative of their week’s work.
 This is an excellent opportunity for students to work on developing their personal vision and style.
 The workshop ends with a final show with each student producing a 15-photograph picture story/essay that will be edited together with Peter the day before the workshop ends.

-Past student work (clockwise): Allan Syphers (x2), Carol Balass, Henry Waszkowski, Gail Jacobs, Elizabeth Stevens, Cheryl Ratha (x2)
+Clockwise: Allan Syphers (x2), Carol Balass, Henry Waszkowski, Gail Jacobs, Elizabeth Stevens, Cheryl Ratha (x2)

 Instructor: Peter Turnley